daniyal945023/mcp-sync-ai-agent/README.md

 - Implemented a lightweight post-processing layer for speech transcripts to correct common Web Speech API misrecognitions such as "GitHub" → "get hub" and "Slack" → "slap".
 This normalization runs client-side before the prompt is sent to the agent, improving reliability for voice-driven workflows without adding heavy dependencies.

-Just to add, I am still working on this project, fixing and enhancing its UI and more importantly, hardening the infrastructure layer to make it as production ready and error free as possible in $0.
+Just to add, I am still working on this project, fixing and enhancing its UI and more importantly, hardening the infrastructure layer to make it as production ready and error free as possible in $0, which means that ofcourse I would be exclusively using free tiers of LLM, which would be a major limitation in production.

 ## Connect